cfengine/documentation/reference/logs-and-records/text-logs.markdown

 ---
 layout: default
 title: Text logs
-categories: [Reference, Logs and records, Text logs]
+categories: [Logs and records,Text logs]
 published: true
-alias: reference-logs-and-records-Text-logs.html
+alias: Logs-and-records-Text-logs.html
-tags: [reference, logs, records]
+tags: [Logs and records,Text logs]
 ---

-`promise_summary.log`
+### Text logs

+promise\_summary.log

 A time-stamped log of the percentage fraction of promises kept after each run.

-`cf3.HOSTNAME.runlog`
+cf3.HOSTNAME.runlog

 A time-stamped log of when each lock was released.
 This shows the last time each individual promise was verified.

-`cfagent.HOSTNAME.log`
+cfagent.HOSTNAME.log

 Although ambiguously named (for historical reasons) this log contains the current list of setuid/setgid programs observed on the system.
 CFEngine warns about new additions to this list.
 This log has been deprecated.

-`cf_value.log`
+cf\_value.log

 A time stamped log of the business value estimated from the execution of the automation system.

-`cf_notkept.log`
+cf\_notkept.log

 A list of promises, with handles and comments, that were not kept.
 Nova enterprise versions only.

-`cf_repaired.log`
+cf\_repaired.log

 A list of promises, with handles and comments, that were repaired.
 Nova enterprise versions only.

-`reports/*`
+reports/\*

-CFEngine Enterprise uses this directory as a default place for outputting reports.
+Enterprise versions of CFEngine use this directory as a default place for outputting reports.

-`reports/class_notes`
+reports/class\_notes

 Class data in csv format for export to CMDB.

-`state/file_change.log`
+state/file\_change.log

 A time-stamped log of which files have experienced content changes since the last observation, as determined by the hashing algorithms in CFEngine.

-`state/vars.out`
+state/vars.out

-CFEngine Enterprise uses this log to communicate variable data.
+Enterprise level versions of CFEngine use this log to communicate variable data.

-`state/*_measure.log`
+state/\*\_measure.log

-CFEngine Enterprise maintains user-defined logs based on specifically promised observations of the system.
+Enterprise level versions of CFEngine maintain user-defined logs based on specifically promised observations of the system.